JohnBadri/top-tic-tac-toe/README.md

 - **Two-Player Mode:** Two players can take turns to play the game.
 - **Game Controls:** Easy to use buttons to start a new game or reset the board at any time.

-## How to Play

-1. **Start the Game:** Click "Start Game" to reveal the game board.
-2. **Player Turns:** Click on an empty cell to make your move as 'X' or 'O'.
-3. **Check for Win:** Get three of your marks in a row (horizontally, vertically, or diagonally) to win.
-4. **Restart:** Use the "Restart Game" button to reset the board and start a new game.

 ## Game Over

 - The game announces the winner as soon as a player gets three in a row.